 It’s important that any sunglasses you get for your baby block 100 percent of UV rays that may enter their eyes.
 Ideally, they should have lightweight, polycarbonate lenses, which will not only be comfortable on your baby’s head but are also less likely to break if your child gets rough.

 We all know babies don’t like to wear things on their faces and will grab at their sunglasses the first chance they get.
 A strap can comfortably hold them in place, and as long as it’s not too tight, it shouldn’t bother your child.

 How else can I protect my baby from the sun?

 Sunglasses are great, but they won’t completely protect your baby’s face from the sun.
 A wide-brimmed sun hat will give your baby additional sun protection they need.

 Where can I get sunglasses for my baby?

 This blog is for informational purposes only.
 For specific medical questions, please consult your doctor.
 To make an appointment with a CEENTA eye doctor, call 704-295-3000.
-You can also request an appointment online or through myCEENTAchart.
+You can also schedule an appointment online or through myCEENTAchart.